paanil/Mapot/README.md

 ---------------

 To build the 3D map you need python 3, pyshp, pyproj and blender (version 2.72 is known to work) installed.
+Installing pyproj on Windows can be difficult because of a bug in python distutils.
 Run 3Dmap/build.py

 ```